LGVProd/holbertonschool-shell/basics/README.md

-12-Added script that prints the type of a certain file 13-Added script that creates a symbolic link pointing at /bin/ls 14-Added script that copies files while following several different conditions
+12-Added script that prints the type of a certain file 13-Added script that creates a symbolic link pointing at /bin/ls 14-Added script that copies files while following several different conditions 15-Added script that moves certain files to a directory within /tmp